Tyrrrz/Tyrrrz.me/data/blog/monadic-comprehension-via-linq/Post.md

 Console.WriteLine(result);
 ```

-Although the syntax for the query operators remains the same, the semantics are a little different from what we're used to when dealing with collections.
+Although the syntax for the query operators remains the same, the semantics are a little different compared to what we're used to when dealing with collections.
 Here, the range variable (the part between `from` and `in`) only has a single possible value -- the eventual result of the task on the right.
 The terminal `select` clause is then used to transform and aggregate results from individual operations to produce a single top-level task.

 Just like the `SelectMany(...)` method that this notation internally relies on, every action is encoded in a lazy manner.
 To get the final result, the composed task needs to be awaited.